 It’s no secret…I’m totally obsessed with lemon.
 I was delighted when my favorite Simple Garlic Lemon Zoodles became a Pinterest “hit” so I wanted to highlight my favorite kitchen tool for you today so you can enjoy even more citrus flavor.

-This month’s Recipe Redux theme is to highlight our favorite kitchen tool.
 Though you may not think of a cake pan as a “tool”, it is in fact.
 Whenever I think of Bundt, I think of that scene in My Big Fat Greek wedding where the Greek mother couldn’t pronounce Bundt and it was so cute.
 Then she put a potted plant in the middle of it for decoration.
 Developed pretty recently in history, in the 1950’s by the owner of Minnesota’s Nordic Ware company and its popularity soared in the 1960’s as well.
 Today, an estimated 70 million households have a Bundt pan.
 I am sad to say that recently I was throwing a baby shower and I needed a Bundt pan to make an ice circle ring for my punch and several households I asked didn’t have one anymore.
 Bring back the Bundt!
-I want to keep it alive…maybe the Tequila Glazed Lemony Olive Oil Cake will help.
-My other favorite cake-related tool is the spring-form pan I just got for Christmas.
-YUM I’m going to make all the cakes this 2018.
+I want to keep it alive…maybe the Tequila Glazed Lemon Olive Oil Bundt Cake will help.
+My other favorite cake-related tool is the spring-form pan I got for Christmas.
+YUM I’m going to make all the cakes this way.

 - 2 cups all-purpose flour

 - 1/2 teaspoon baking powder

 - 1 1/4 cups sugar